ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 * **On Windows** - java -jar $DOWNLOADS\webin-cli-4.2.3.jar –help
 * **On Mac** - java -jar $DOWNLOADS/webin-cli-4.2.3.jar -help

 In the above commands, you need to provide the location of Webin-CLI.
-Here we assume that 'DOWNLOADS' has been created as a path variable, which contains the full path to the folder where the program was downloaded [LINK TO PREP]().
+Here we assume that 'DOWNLOADS' has been created as a path variable, which contains the full path to the folder where the program was downloaded.
+See [this section in the preparation for submissions tab](/support_services/tutorial_ena/tutorial_ena_subprep/#obtaining-example-data) to see how to do this.

 You will make use of following options:

 * `-context`: the submission type (genome).
 * `-userName`: the Webin submission account name.
 * `-password`: the Webin submission account password.
 * `-manifest`: the manifest file name.
 * `-outputDir`: directory for output files.